03kev/Obsidian-Backup/General/To Do.md

 - [x] made a shortcut that swaps cmd+q and shift+cmd+w in opera for closing the app
 - [x] shortcut for opera to open fullscreen with fn + f
 - [ ] look for the auto translate page plugin for opera -> search if it's possible with DeepL
-- [ ] Alfred workflow to change the input device of the mac
+- [x] Alfred workflow to change the input device of the mac
 	- [ ] Make possible that btf shows the status of the bluetooth device like btd
+- [ ] Check how to change the right command and alt keys (i never use them)

 - [ ]  Annoying problem: menu bar when switching between apps in fullscreen when hovering it with the mouse bugges.
 - [ ] Fix Friendly Streaming bugs

 ***

-Great app:
+Great apps:
 - Paletro

+***

+- [ ] check all the system setting of the macbook and also some tips on yt
+- [x] find a better app for reading ebooks
+- [ ] wallpaper that changes according to weather
+- [ ] Set up english notes and this to do and general notes in notion